A Fun 3-Day Boston Itinerary

 This grassy area is nice for picnics and relaxing, but people really come here for the events and games.
 If you’re coming in the warm parts of spring or fall, and especially in summer, you can enjoy an area devoted to fun and silly lawn games, as well as oft-scheduled outdoor events.
-There are also concessions so you can grab a snack when you work up an appetite.
+There are also concessions, so you can grab a snack when you work up an appetite.

-Speaking of food, I hope you have been trying some of the local cuisine.
+Speaking of food, I hope you have been trying some of the local cuisines.
 And if so, I suggest either Flour Bakery or Mike’s Pastry for a chance to try one of Boston’s most famous desserts: Boston Crème Pie.

 The Lawn on D can be a lot of fun, but we still have other stops – so after a couple of hours, let’s head north for a different kind of museum – one on the water!
-You can walk or take the train, either way will take about 15-20 minutes.
+You can walk or take the train.
+Either way will take about 15-20 minutes.